opsec-bot/Kematian-Stealer/README.md

 - [x] Self-Destructs After Execution

 ### Telegram-Stealer Usage :
-After the exfiltrated data is uploaded to your discord webhook, download the comressed file KDOT.zip, inside that folder there will also be another zipped folder telegram-session.zip extract it on your PC.
+After the exfiltrated data is uploaded to your discord webhook, download the compressed file KDOT.zip, inside that folder there will also be another zipped folder telegram-session.zip extract it on your PC.
-Now, copy the tdata folder and paste it in the directory:
+Now, copy the tdata folder and paste it in the directory below:

 ```
 %userprofile%\AppData\Roaming\Telegram Desktop